KarjamP/NDEYSS/README.md

 Consciousness is even able to seemingly defy logic, itself, should the feel of something is different than what it actually is, under the hood; this is how a pseudorandom number generator allows for a conscious mind to move their body around like a normal biological being.

+Consciousness use intended actions in order to control their body, the intended actions giving way to bodily responses.
+Bodily responses are formed as the result of the body's attempt at mimicking and reflecting the intended actions of the consciousness to the best of their physical ability.

+Bodily responses are hindered by anchors; anchors are emotions that pull other emotions in order to prevent a too tremendous amount of change.
+Bodily responses treat both the physical body, itself, and the consciousness as anchors; the physical body moving according to the terms of its anchors, even being prevented if the anchors say so.
+Meanwhile, the consciousness, itself, acting as an anchor to bodily responses ensue that the bodily responses mimic and reflect, in full, the intended action of the consciousness.

 ## Self-Awareness and Intelligence
 The fact that consciousness is an emotion brings forth implications in regards to these two concepts.